Credit policy - how to design and apply an effective credit policy in your business

 There are many places to start when implementing a credit policy.
 But we recommend that you start by looking at the credit limit and who you want to offer credit to.

-Do all customers have to have credit?
-Does the customer have to have been a customer for 1 or 2 years to get credit?
-If the amount exceeds a certain size, does it have to be approved by a financial manager?
-Are there specific types of businesses and customers that should be offered a different credit line?
-What is the maximum amount a customer can owe you before they can collect the next goods and should this limit be the same for everyone - or perhaps higher for good customers?
+Do all customers need credit?
+Does the customer have to be a customer for 1 or 2 years to get credit?
+If the amount exceeds a certain size, does it need to be approved by a finance manager?
+Are there specific business types and customers that should be offered a different credit limit?
+What is the maximum amount a customer can owe you before they can collect the next item and should this limit be the same for everyone - or perhaps higher for good customers?

 Credit policies vary from company to company, but the above are good questions to ask yourself when designing your policy.
 A risk policy needs to be balanced against your company's risk appetite and the (perhaps) extra work involved in complying with the credit policy and framework.
 It is important that you identify your risk and that you are aware of the increased risk of having few customers with large amounts outstanding to you.